idbanham/WindowsServiceForEflow_Pub/README.md

 ## 3 - Add EFLOW VM IP Address to Windows VM Hosts file

+1. If you are using the Default Switch on the host VM, you shouldn't need to do this step as there is a FQDN you can use for the gateway, see section 7.
 1. Check the name of the EFLOW VM by running the Get-EflowVmName command from an administrator Powershell session on the Windows VM
 1. Edit the c:\windows\system32\drivers\etc\hosts file to add the EFLOW VM name and IP Address